Tommy Burns (footballer): Tributes

 Celtic manager Gordon Strachan was among those who paid tribute to Burns.
 A visibly emotional Strachan said "being Tommy's mate was the best part of joining Celtic" and that "There weren't many better than him as a footballer.
 But, as a person, he was top of the league when it comes to being a man."
 Celtic chief executive Peter Lawwell said "If you define a Celtic man, it would certainly be Tommy Burns.
 He was a wonderful human being."
 Club captain Stephen McManus said "He was courageous and he was probably as brave a man as you'll ever meet."

 Rangers assistant manager Ally McCoist, who had worked with Burns in his role for the Scotland national team, said "I have met a lot of good people through football but Tam was the very best."
 On 16 May, Rangers manager Walter Smith and McCoist arrived at Celtic Park to lay a wreath in memory of Burns, and then spent half an hour in the stadium, speaking with Celtic officials, then another half-hour outside speaking to fans.
-Smith and McCoist also served as pallbearers at Burns' funeral.
+Smith and McCoist also served as pallbearers at Burns's funeral.